joakimk/testbot/README.markdown

 that are up to date and actively asking for test jobs are included.
 The parallel_specs testbot requesters use this.

+You can access **/runners/available_runners** to see how many runners are available.
+Only runners that are up to date and actively asking for test jobs are included.

 Gotchas
 ====